shaneholloman/image-processor/README.md

 Currently, I'm not sure how far I'll take this toolset, but it's serving its purpose for now.
 Currently, we have two different processors:

-1. One for metadata - This function is fully formed.
+1. One for metadata
-2. One for filenames - This function is yet to be formed.
+2. One for filenames
 3. Maybe I'll add more...

 ## Features